ProjectIndoor/projectindoorweb/doc/frontend.md

 ![Choose Evaluation file](images/chooseEval.png)

-After the evaluation file has been choosen, the user has to choose from different algorithms.
+After the evaluation file has been chosen, the user has to choose from different algorithms.

 ![Choose Algorithm](images/chooseAlgorithm.png)